-Evaluation and pre feasibility studies about alternative routes which can improve the distribution of food products between North and South and towards other world trading areas.
-For example shipments of food products

-- via sea could improve and promote trade relationships between Mediterranean and Middle-East countries. - Innovative standards able to satisfy consumer demands for food products which respect the environment, safety, animal welfare etc. - Development of open IT services able to provide quality information to several requests (label, printer, RFDI printer, SMS/MMS device, HTTP/HTTPS server).
+- Evaluation and pre feasibility studies about alternative routes which can improve the distribution of food products between North and South and towards other world trading areas.
+For example shipments of food products via sea could improve and promote trade relationships between Mediterranean and Middle-East countries. - Innovative standards able to satisfy consumer demands for food products which respect the environment, safety, animal welfare etc.

 Goal 4.
-Supporting competitiveness through integration.
+Supporting competitiveness through integration